adamgulyas/adamgulyas/README.md

 ## I :heart_on_fire: Finance

 Apart from data science and engineering, I'm an investor, speculator, and equities/options trader.
 The combination of working between these two fields is, personally, extremely fulfulling.
-At the root of it all is a deep fascination of economic systems and the desire to fit the pieces together, and a constant pursuit for greater understanding.
+At the root of it all is a deep fascination of economic systems and desire to fit the pieces together in pursuit of a greater understanding.

 ### Currently Reading &nbsp;:books: